hove-io/navitia/documentation/slate/source/includes/welcome.md

 ### Who's who

-Navitia is instanciated and exposed publicly through [api.navitia.io](https://api.navitia.io).<br>Developments on Navitia are lead by Kisio Digital (previously CanalTP).<br>Kisio Digital is a subsidiary of Keolis (itself a subsidiary of SNCF, French national railway company).
+Navitia is instanciated and exposed publicly through [api.navitia.io](https://api.navitia.io).<br>Developments on Navitia are lead by Hove (previously CanalTP).<br>Hove is a subsidiary of Keolis (itself a subsidiary of SNCF, French national railway company).

 ### About "sandbox" coverage